Support Florida S.B. 906 and H.R. 1415 to prohibit green iguanas and tegus!

 But Burmese pythons are not the only invasive species.
 The state currently prohibits six other species of reptiles.
 Bills S.B.
 906 and H.R.
-1415 will add green iguanas and black and white tegus to the list of prohibited species.
+1415 will add green iguanas and tegus to the list of prohibited species.

-Imported into Florida for the "exotic" pet industry, irresponsible pet owners release green iguanas and black and white tegus into the wild when the animals become too large or too expensive.
+Imported into Florida for the "exotic" pet industry, irresponsible pet owners release green iguanas and tegus into the wild when the animals become too large or too expensive.
 Both species reproduce in large numbers, and both species present a threat to native wild animals.

 Invasive species are the second leading cause of animal population decline and extinction worldwide.
 They have contributed directly to the decline of 42% of threatened and endangered species in the United States.